-For each individual, co-living means being part of a community sharing spaces and events while having your own private apartment in which to end the day.
-Across the world, developers are creating purpose-built luxury co-living developments.
-A typical example is the 500 apartment Old Oak development in London pictured below.
-Each member of the Old Oak community rents a private studio apartment, has access to many shared spaces, has all the necessary amenities at hand, and can enjoy frequent community events.
+For each individual, co-living means being part of a community sharing spaces and events while having your own private apartment.
+Across the world, developers are creating purpose-built luxury, co-living developments.
+A typical example is the 500-apartment Old Oak development in London, pictured below.
+Each member of the Old Oak community rents a private studio apartment, which includes access to many shared spaces, all the necessary amenities close by, and frequent community events.

-And, you no doubt guessed it, bamboo floors feature throughout.
-An added benefit is that the millennial generation as a whole is very concerned about the environment.
-For them, bamboo flooring is the perfect choice because of its sustainability. in the world.
+And, you surely guessed it, bamboo floors are featured throughout.
+An added benefit is that the millennial generation, as a whole, is very concerned about the environment.
+For them, bamboo flooring is the perfect choice because of its sustainability in the world.

 We hope you now see why bamboo flooring Is tops In luxury apartment construction.
 If you want to find out more information about this wonderful product, check out our Essential Guide to Bamboo Flooring!
 To summarize:

-- Bamboo flooring is stronger than conventional hardwood floors, being three times harder than oak.
+- Bamboo is stronger than conventional hardwood floors, being three times harder than oak

-- Bamboo flooring does not need refinishing between rental changeovers
+- Bamboo does not need refinishing between rental changeovers

-- Bamboo flooring is favored by designers because of its stylish and versatile looks.
+- Bamboo is favored by designers because of its stylish and versatile looks

-- Bamboo flooring is a cost-effective choice, cheaper than hardwoods and requires very little maintenance
+- Bamboo is a cost-effective choice, cheaper than hardwoods, and requires very little maintenance

-Have you come across new luxury apartments featuring bamboo floors?
-Do let us know, and why not send us some photos of them?
+Have you come across new luxury apartments featuring bamboo?
+Let us know, and please send us some photos.